dankraus/padawan360/README.md

 ### Button Guide
 Controller guide coming soon.
 For now, refer to Padawan PS2 controller guide.
 It's the same button layout, just with a 360 controller.

+Press guide button to turn on the controller.

 Press Start button to engage motors!

+L1 + R1 + Center Xbox Guide button - Turns off and disconnects controller

 ## Coming Soon